drewww/breach/docs/plan.md

  1. Shotgun
  1. Melee
    a.
 Cyclone was maybe too good??
 Fun for enemies to cause mistakes.

+## Notes on Bouncing/Grenade Implementation
+1. (DONE) Bouncing grenade [Jay]
+    - how would this work? mouse selects angle only, not distance, have a bounce rules engine.
+    - then animate through the path that comes out of the rules engine
+    - explode at the end. not that bad.
+    - now the Q is whether to
+    - okay we have the path. now, what is the right action design?
+      - we need the path for animation purposes
+      - but also the path should stop early if it hits something.
+         - BUT we may not KNOW that it's going to hit something visually because it's in the fog.
+   - so I think the rules engine can calculate explosion.
+   - it returns the path with an "explode" flag on a move step that it should explode on.
+   - in the preview mode that will show up visually
+      - we will later need to filter out cases when you can't see bounce tiles
+   - then the action will take the angle, direction, etc.
+   - get its own rules read. and then trigger a sequence of animations (or a single custom animation? tbd) between the bounces. if it hits an explode then it triggers explode at that point. otherwise it just animates and explodes on the last point.

 ## Weapon Properties
  1. Damage Types
  1. Ammo